white-logo-01

 As residency by investment programs such as the Greek and Spanish golden visas, as well as the USA’s EB5 and Malta’s Permanent Residency Program (MPRP), continue to garner tremendous interest, it becomes more imperative for prospective investors to understand the specifics of the application forms and the terminologies associated with them.

-This piece will cover the fundamentals of residency by investment application forms, giving in-depth explanations of some of the most important terms an investor must understand and providing applicants with an idea of what type of documentation they will need to provide.
+In this piece, we will cover the fundamentals of residency by investment application forms, giving in-depth explanations of some of the most important terms an investor must understand and providing applicants with an idea of what type of documentation they will need to provide.
+We’ve also compiled a list of the 25 most frequently asked questions and their answers, so you can navigate the application process with confidence and clarity.

 Application Overview